 In this lesson, you will learn more signs to help you continue the conversation you started in the two previous lessons.
 You will learn about the cherished custom Deaf people have of giving name signs, so you will understand what to call yourself, your city, and your state.
 You will also gain more vocabulary about objects in your living environment.
 You will learn to sign the types of dwellings people live in and modes of transportation.
 In addition, you will add to your knowledge of numbers by mastering the signs for numbers 31 to 66.
 This lesson closes with a discussion about an important issue in the Deaf community: whether deafness is considered a disability.

 Signing becomes a family affair as you learn signs for family members.
 You will understand how sign language categorizes the signs for each gender and communication in families with a Deaf person.
 This includes lip reading and other communication strategies.
 This lesson closes with the signs for numbers 67 to 100.

 This lesson focuses on signs for extended family members.
 You will also learn signs to describe how you're related to them.
 Start to put together longer sentences to practice using your new vocabulary.
 You will be introduced to number systems beginning with age and telling how old family members are.

 What time is it?
-Today, you will discover how to tell time as well as sign the days of the week and other time periods such as minutes and hours.
+In this lesson, you will discover how to tell time as well as sign the days of the week and other time periods such as minutes and hours.
 This lesson focuses on how spoken languages handle past, present, and future tenses, and then examine how sign language does this.
 Finally, you will discover the impact of the "Deaf President Now" movement had on the lives of Deaf people.

 This lesson teaches signs for additional time frames such as yesterday, today, and tomorrow.
 You will learn signs for indoor and outdoor activities.
 Then, you will learn signs for your opinion, so you can explain which activities you like and don't like.
 You will also learn about CODAs—a group of hearing people unique to the Deaf community.